Alcohol

 • Try to have alcohol-free days every week

-• Try to drink within safe limits at least 6-8 weeks before your surgery
+• Try to drink less than 14 units a week limits at least 6-8 weeks before your surgery.